 Usukuchi Shoyu (Light Colored Soy Sauce)

-It was originally favored in the west of Japan (Osaka area) and it has a lighter color and saltier taste than koikuchi.
+Originally favored in the west of Japan (Osaka area), Usukuchi Shoyu has a lighter color and saltier taste than koikuchi.
 We use lighter color soy sauce to make udon noodle soup, chawanmushi, and simmered dishes (nimono).
-Use this soy sauce when you want to keep the broth color lighter in color.
+Use this soy sauce when you want to keep the broth lighter in color.
 Regular soy sauce can make the broth/sauce too dark in some dishes.

 Amakuchi Shoyu (Sweet Soy Sauce)

-The sweet soy sauce is the mainstream soy sauce in southern Japan (meaning that they use this as regular soy sauce).
-I actually have never used this soy sauce but if you happen to use it, please reduce the amount of sugar I use in my recipes.
+The sweet soy sauce is the mainstream soy sauce in southern Japan (they use this as regular soy sauce).
+I actually have never used this soy sauce but if you happen to use it, please reduce the amount of sugar in my recipes.

-There is no substitution for soy sauce.
-For Japanese cooking I highly recommend to use Japanese soy sauce because I can differentiate Japanese and other kinds of soy sauce.
+There is really no substitution for soy sauce.
+It is a unique fermented product that defines Japanese cuisine.
+I highly recommend using Japanese soy sauce because I can differentiate Japanese and other kinds of soy sauce.

 Kikkoman USA has gluten-free soy sauce!